-Corn is a somewhat controversial dog food topic, and staple ingredient and filler in many dog foods.
-Corn has a high carbohydrate content and while it provides a quick source of energy, it can also cause a sensitivity that leads to inflammation for some dogs.
+Corn is a somewhat controversial dog food topic and a staple ingredient and filler in many dog foods.
+Corn has a high carbohydrate content, and while it provides a quick source of energy, it can also cause a sensitivity that leads to inflammation in some dogs.
 You would not see an immediate adverse reaction upon your dog ingesting it, but it could gradually worsen your dog’s inflammation over time.

 3. Omega-6 Fatty Acids

 Most dogs who eat a commercial diet (read: kibble and/or canned food) will have a plethora of omega 6 fatty acids in their system.
 This is because omega-6s, which are high in cheaper oils such as corn, soybean, safflower, sunflower, and canola oils, are less costly and more readily available for pet food manufacturers.
 Also found in meat and poultry, omega-6s are part of a normal dog’s diets but should be kept to a minimum for dogs who suffer from arthritis.
 The body converts excess omega-6s, such as linoleic acid in the body to arachidonic acid, which is highly inflammatory to arthritis sufferers.
 (Bonus tip: An easy and effective way to remedy this imbalance is to provide a high-quality daily omega-3 supplement.
 Omega-3 fatty acids produce hormones that decrease harmful low-grade chronic inflammation and work alongside omega-6 in such a way as to maintain optimal health)

 4. Fatty Proteins